 If courage found might place your hand in mine,

-And let me search your dark and sultry eyes,
+And let me search those deep dark sultry eyes,

 Might gentle fingers in sweet love entwine